iszczesniak/cpp/callable/index.md

 {% include_relative motivation4.cc %}
 {% endhighlight %}

-We do not have to always use the `<` operator with `std::sort`, and instead we can pass a callable.
-A callable can be passed not only to a function, but also to a constructor, which can store the callable as a member field, which, e.g., `std::priority_queue`.
+With `std::sort`, we do not always have to use the `<` operator, and instead we can pass a callable to induce ordering.
+A callable can be passed not only to a function, but also to a constructor, which can store the callable as a member field, as, e.g., `std::priority_queue` does.
 Here's an example, which we'll modify later:

 {% highlight c++ %}
 {% include_relative pq.cc %}
 {% endhighlight %}

-# Typy callable
+# Callable types.

-Callable może być:
+A callable is either:

-* wskaźnikiem na funkcję,
+* a pointer to a function,

-* funktorem.
+* a functor.

-## Wskaźnik na funkcję
+## A pointer to a function.

 Wyrażenie, które jest tylko nazwą funkcji (bez operatora wywołania) traktowane jest jako adres tej funkcji.
 Używając tego adresu możemy